 Reheating: Warm the curry gently on low heat, stirring occasionally.
 Add a splash of water or coconut milk if the curry thickens too much.

-You can replace coconut with full-fat coconut milk.
+You can replace coconut with full-fat canned coconut milk.
 Gives the same flavors.
+You might need to dilute it with some water.

 Equipment